Telephone numbers in Malaysia: Mobile Number portability

-Mobile number portability was introduced on 1 October 2008 for mobile phone numbers in a bid to increase market competition.
+Mobile number portability (MNP) was introduced on 1 October 2008 for mobile phone numbers in a bid to increase market competition.
 Thus, subscribers are allowed to retain their mobile numbers when they switch to another service provider.
 Therefore, the mobile number prefix only indicates the original service provider.

 Number portability has not been offered for landlines, as Telekom Malaysia (TM) holds a monopoly on landlines except in Putrajaya and some areas in the Klang Valley.